 Passenger Facility Charge

-With nearly $100 billion in infrastructure needs through 2021, airports across the United States face unprecedented infrastructure challenges.
+Withmore than $128 billion in infrastructure needs in the next five years, airports across the United States face unprecedented infrastructure challenges.
 The logjam that exists in keeping vital infrastructure projects moving is directly tied to the user fee that has languished unchanged for almost 20 years.
 In fact, airport infrastructure costs have increased more than 32 percent over the last two years.
 Without action by Congress, costs will continue to sky rocket and America’s airports will be left behind.

 Modernizing the cap is key to restoring the PFC’s lost purchasing power and providing airports with the ability to set their own levels based on locally determined needs to ensure the continued safety, security, and improvement of their facilities, all while providing passengers with more air service options and lower airfares.

 Airport Improvement Program

 The FAA projects strong growth in commercial and general aviation over the next decade.
 This additional demand will limit the ability of airports to serve passengers unless they are able to expand capacity.
 The number of passengers using the aviation system is expected to increase from 700 million passengers today to 1 billion in another 10 to 15 years.
 Airports need to respond to these potential capacity strains.

 One of the principle sources of funding airport improvements in the United States is Airport Improvement Program (AIP) grants from the FAA.
 Projects eligible for AIP grants include improvements related to enhancing airport safety, capacity, security and environmental protection at individual public-use airports.